Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 2 Oktober 2025 19.52.30 UTC
+- WIB: Kamis, 2 Oktober 2025 20.32.51 UTC
-- WITA: Kamis, 2 Oktober 2025 20.52.30 UTC
+- WITA: Kamis, 2 Oktober 2025 21.32.51 UTC
-- WIT: Kamis, 2 Oktober 2025 21.52.30 UTC
+- WIT: Kamis, 2 Oktober 2025 22.32.51 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: funny
+Kategori: technology